-Cycling has been on the rise in recent years, with the pandemic further accelerating this trend in cities worldwide.
+Cycling has been on the rise in recent years, and the pandemic has further accelerated this trend in cities worldwide.

-And the increased popularity of the sport in general also means that more people are using their two wheels to commute to work.
+And the sport's increased popularity also means that more people are using their two wheels to commute to work.
 Data from the US Department of Transportation shows an increase in the number of people commuting to work by bicycle over the last couple of years, which equates to around just under 350,000 Americans.

-There are lots of reasons why this may be the case with benefits including helping people keep fit and healthy, cutting carbon emissions for our planet and not to mention avoiding the frustration of traffic jams.
+There are lots of reasons why this may be the case, with benefits including helping people stay fit and healthy, cutting carbon emissions for our planet, and avoiding the frustration of traffic jams.

 Another benefit that perhaps many overlook is that cycling to work can save you money.